Bolesław I the Brave: Last years (1019–1025)

-It is widely believed that Bolesław had to receive permission for his coronation from the newly-elected Pope John XIX.
+It is widely believed that Bolesław had to receive permission for his coronation from the newly elected Pope John XIX.
 John was known to be corrupt, and it is likely that consent was or may have been obtained through bribes.
-However, Rome also hoped for a potential alliance to defend itself from Byzantine Emperor Basil II, who launched a military expedition to recover the island of Sicily and could subsequently threaten the Papal States from the south.
+However, Rome also hoped for a potential alliance to defend itself from the Byzantine Emperor Basil II, who launched a military expedition to recover the island of Sicily and could subsequently threaten the Papal States from the south.
 Stanisław Zakrzewski put forward the theory that the coronation had the tacit consent of Conrad II and that the pope only confirmed that fact.
 That is corroborated by Conrad's confirmation of the royal title to Mieszko II, his agreement with the counts of Tusculum and the papal interactions with Conrad and Bolesław.